Orthelious/PDCP_Spring2019/units/0_CourseIntroduction/readme.md

 ***
 ### // 2.
 Course Framing and Approach
-* What is this course?
+* What is this Course?
 * Course Description
 * Learning Objectives
 * Prerequisite Knowledge